What is Dry Eye Syndrome and How Can It Be Treated?

 Reduced Tear Production

-When your eyes are dry due to a lack of tears, this means that your tear ducts are still producing healthy tears but not enough to keep your eyes moist and healthy.
-Reduced tear production can be the result of a medical imbalance, deficiency, or condition which slows the function of your tear ducts to a less than optimal rate of tear production.
+When your eyes are dry due to a lack of tears, this means your tear ducts are still producing healthy tears but not enough to keep your eyes moist and healthy.
+Reduced tear production can be the result of a medical imbalance, deficiency, or condition slowing the function of your tear ducts to a less than optimal rate of tear production.
 For eye moisture, rather than crying, this means that your eyes are not producing enough moisture to lubricate fully every time you blink.

 Causes of Reduced Tear Production